Academic-Paper-Codes/iModel-and-Secure-AI-Model-Management/README.md

 ## Usage

 Instantiate the Full_iModel or Semi_iModel class and call the corresponding algorithms.
-Note that execution requires invoking the actual AI models used in the **ModAvail** and **ModTrain** sections of the respective code.
+Note that execution requires invoking the actual AI models used in the **ModAvail** and **ModTrain** sections of the respective code, and supplementing the threshold encryption algorithm used in **PublicAlgorithm**.